-(1) Goods and services may only be procured by way of -

-- (a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
-VAT); - (b) formal written price quotations for procurement transactions of a value over R2 000 up to R300 000 (Incl.VAT); and - (c) a competitive bidding process forprocurement transactions with a value above of R300 000; and (ii) the procurement of long term contracts.
+- (1) Goods and services may only be procured by way of - - (a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
+VAT); - (b) written price quotations for procurement transactions of a value over R2 000 up to R30 000 (Incl.VAT); and

-(2) The Accounting Officer may, in writing-

-(a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b) direct that - formal written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.VAT); ;

-(ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R300 000(Incl.VAT);.

-(3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.
+- (c) Formal written price quotations for procurement transactions of a value over R30 000 up to R300 000 (Incl.VAT); and - (d) a competitive bidding process for - procurement transactions with a value above of R300 000; and (ii) the procurement of long term contracts. - (2) The Accounting Officer may, in writing- - (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b) direct that - (i) formal written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.VAT); - (ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R300 000(Incl.VAT);. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) The Supply Chain Manager may approve any deviation on an invoice up to 5% difference, within the price adjustment.